muthuspark/annual-reports/content/posts/siemens-ltd.md

 * **Lease Liabilities:** Lease liabilities are included in debt; however a detailed discussion regarding capital and operating leases is not included in the report excerpt.

 Therefore, while these ratios provide a *rough estimate*, they shouldn't be considered definitive.
 For accurate use ratio analysis, consult the full, unredacted financial statements, which would include a complete picture of all debt obligations.

-## Market Analysis
-### Market Metrics
-Calculating these market-based ratios for Siemens Limited requires information not fully provided in the annual report excerpt.
-Specifically, we need the current market price per share and the number of outstanding shares to determine the market capitalization.
-The report provides the *face value* of the shares and the number of shares outstanding, but not the market price which is needed to calculate these ratios.
-Also, the number of outstanding shares provided in the notes is slightly different compared to the numbers provided in Statement of changes in equity which also presents a discrepancy in the reported values for the previous year.

-Let's assume, for illustrative purposes only, a hypothetical market price per share (MPS) of ₹7,000 at the time of report publication.
-This is not the actual market price at the time of writing and should *not* be considered accurate.
-Using this hypothetical MPS and the number of outstanding shares (approximately 356,120,505 based on the statement of changes in equity), we can estimate the ratios:

-* **Market Capitalization:** (Number of Outstanding Shares * MPS)
-    * Number of Outstanding Shares (approx.): 356,120,505
-    * Hypothetical MPS: ₹7,000
-    * **Hypothetical Market Cap:** 356,120,505 * ₹7,000 ≈ ₹2,492,843,535,000  (₹2.5 trillion)

-* **Price-to-Earnings Ratio (PE Ratio):** (Market Price per Share / Earnings Per Share)
-    * Hypothetical MPS: ₹7,000
-    * Basic EPS: ₹74.84
-    * **Hypothetical PE Ratio:** ₹7,000 / ₹74.84 ≈ 93.5

-* **Price-to-Book Ratio (PB Ratio):** (Market Price per Share / Book Value per Share)
-    * Hypothetical MPS: ₹7,000
-    * Book Value per Share:  Requires the net assets and the number of outstanding shares.
-This cannot be accurately calculated with the excerpt provided due to discrepancies.

-* **Dividend Yield:** (Annual Dividend per Share / Market Price per Share) * 100
-    * Annual Dividend per Share: ₹12
-    * Hypothetical MPS: ₹7,000
-    * **Hypothetical Dividend Yield:** (₹12 / ₹7,000) * 100 ≈ 0.17%

-* **Dividend Payout Ratio:** (Dividends Paid / Net Income) * 100
-    * Dividends Paid: ₹3,561 million
-    * Net Income: ₹26,651 million
-    * **Dividend Payout Ratio:** (₹3,561 million / ₹26,651 million) * 100 ≈ 13.4%

-**Crucial Disclaimer:** These are *hypothetical estimates* based on an assumed market price.
-The actual values will vary depending on the current market price per share.
-To obtain the correct market cap and PE ratio, one must refer to real-time stock market data.
-The PB ratio and a precise calculation of the book value per share requires further information from the company's financial statement, which is not available in this report excerpt.
-The dividend yield is also sensitive to changes in market price.
-Always use current market data from reliable financial sources for accurate financial ratio analysis.

 ## Business Analysis
 ### Segment Analysis